amurrayeb/XCSoar-Kobo-Build-old/README.md

 4. Change ownership so you don't need to compile as root (as above)

+4a.
+Install all the xcsoar requirements:
+> sudo apt-get install xsltproc imagemagick librsvg2-bin g++ These are all needed to run the build process, but don't need to be crosscompiled

 5. Change into the <git>/packages directory

 6. Run ../build/fetchxcsoarpackages.sh to download all the XCSoar specific packages